verivital/nnv/code/nnv/examples/Submission/HSCC2023/README.md

 `git clone --recursive https://github.com/verivital/nnv.git`

 ### 1.3 Install NNV (install.m)
 In Matlab, navigate to the `code/nnv/` folder.
 Execute the `install.m` script, which will set up various dependencies (mostly via tbxmanager).
-This should also set up the path correctly within Matlab so all dependencies are available.
+This should also set up the path correctly within Matlab, so all dependencies are available.

 `install`

 https://github.com/verivital/nnv/blob/master/code/nnv/install.m

-If Matlab is restarted, to work again, either `install.m` or `startup_nnv.m` must be executed again.
+If Matlab is restarted to work again, either `install.m` or `startup_nnv.m` must be executed again.
 Alternatively, one can execute `savepath` to update the path after executing install (but in this case, Matlab may need to have been launched with administrative privilege).

 `savepath`